hacs/integration/docs/index.md

 - One of the `.js` files have the same name as the repository.

 It will first check the `dist` directory, if nothing there it will check the root.
 All `.js` files it find will be downloaded.

+A good template to use as a reference are [boilerplate-card](https://github.com/custom-cards/boilerplate-card)

 ## Settings